Updated November 2019

 Our emergency response team meets quarterly to address seasonal needs and a variety of response scenarios.
 These in-service meetings are required for program management, field guides, operations staff and field managers.
 Additionally, we hold a 90-minute field staff training each week to address safety, wilderness skills, course curriculum, and other risk-management topics.
 Beyond internal training, Open Sky routinely coordinates with the local community’s safety personnel to ensure effective collaboration and best practice protocols are in place.

 Open Sky is the only wilderness program with an around-the-clock field manager and field medic who live in base camp 24 hours per day, seven days per week.
-Open Sky employs two full-time field medics, each of whom is a certified Wilderness EMT.
+Open Sky employs two full-time field medics, with minimum credentials of either Wilderness-EMT or RN.
 That way, there is always one medic living in base camp and embedded in the field to oversee the safety and well-being of each student.
 The field medic is available to respond rapidly in the event of any illness or emergent need.
 No other wilderness program provides this level of around-the-clock medical support.

 Upon enrollment, each student is provided with the Open Sky Student Pathway, an educational guidebook specifically designed to educate students on self-care in the wilderness.
 A primary goal of the Student Pathway is to empower students with the information they need to live safely in the wilderness environment.
-Students must first master physical safety and self-care (hydration, temperature management, and wilderness skills) before progressing to the therapeutic curriculum.
+Students must first demonstrate physical safety and self-care (hydration, temperature management, and wilderness skills) before progressing to the therapeutic curriculum of the Pathway.

 Open Sky students are provided with exceptional gear designed specifically for winter conditions: insulated winter hiking boots, over-boots, winter socks, thick long underwear, fleece jackets, deep winter sleeping bags, puffy warm jackets, insulated gloves, hats, neck gaiters and waterproof outer layers.
 Sleeping bags are rated to -30 °F and students are provided with two insulated sleeping pads.
 Students receive two of each base layer (thick and thin) so they always have clean and dry base layers.
 In the winter months, our operations team does the students’ laundry on a weekly basis, so they have at least three pairs of fresh, clean, and dry socks at all times.
 Camp shoes are also provided so that insulated hiking boots and NEOs (over-boot covers) may be dried overnight.

-Open Sky modifies diets in winter to include calorie-dense foods such as extra protein, butter, peanut butter, and nuts to ensure sufficient calories are consumed to offset additional energy demands of winter temperatures.
-We also provide hot beverages and carefully monitor water intake to ensure appropriate hydration at all times.
+Open Sky modifies diets in winter to include calorie-dense foods such as extra protein, butter, peanut butter, and nuts so that sufficient calories are consumed to offset additional energy demands of winter temperatures.
+We also provide hot beverages and carefully monitor water intake and hydration.

 Open Sky was the first wilderness therapy program to receive the Outdoor Behavioral Healthcare (OBH) accreditation, developed and conducted by the Association of Experiential Education (AEE) and the OBH Council.
 This voluntary accreditation, granted by an independent, third-party group of professionals, ensures that we not only meet the minimum state regulations but also meet or exceed the industry’s standards of preferred practices.
 OBH accreditation required achieving an independent, comprehensive accreditation standard including five protocols addressing winter wilderness safety and risk management.
-Open Sky’s OBH accreditation was renewed in Fall 2017, signifying our unending commitment to quality, safety, and risk-management best practices.
+Open Sky’s OBH accreditation was renewed in Fall 2017, signifying our unending commitment to best practices in quality, safety, and risk management.